GooTechnologies/learn/manual/scripting/anatomy/index.md

 *   **vec2** - An array of 2 numbers.
 *   **vec3** - An array of 3 numbers.
 *   **vec4** - An array of 4 numbers.
-*   **texture, sound, entity, camera, animation** - Direct references to different types of objects, controlled by drag-and-drop areas in the script panel.
+*   **texture, sound, entity, camera, animation, json** - Direct references to different types of objects, controlled by drag-and-drop areas in the script panel.

 ### Parameter Controls